maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 For instance, consider this common pattern in node.js.
 I want to make two serial HTTP requests, and the first depends on the second.
-When it's all done, I want a callback to fire with the results, or to describe that an error happened:
+When it's all done, I want a callback to fire with the results, or to describe that an error happened.
+Here's the standard CoffeeScript way:

 {% highlight coffeescript %}
 get2 = (cb) ->